-Catechesis, rooted in the Greek meaning of “echoing the teaching,” represents an interactive progress in which the Word of God reverberates among the proclaimer or the individual receiving the message, and the Holy Spirit.
+Catechesis, rooted in the Greek meaning of “echoing the teaching,” represents an interactive process in which the Word of God reverberates among the proclaimer or the individual receiving the message, and the Holy Spirit.
 The great commission has been entrusted to both men and women who were called by God to proclaim the Good News.
 The formation and ministry of transmitting faith is traditionally referred to as catechesis.
 While religious instruction in schools is developed within diverse educational contexts, it maintains its fundamental purpose while allowing for different emphases.
 This work aims to determine whether the textbooks used for teaching catechesis in secondary schools focus on transmitting the faith or emphasise religious practices (Congregation for the Clergy, General Directory for Catechesis 1971).
 Catechesis is fundamentally about transmitting the Gospel as it has been received, understood, celebrated, lived, and communicated by the Christian community in various ways (Congregation for the Clergy, General Directory for Catechesis, 1971).

 Furthermore, this study will seek to elucidate the content of religious textbooks used to teach catechesis in secondary schools.
 Although Christian religious education has limitations, it also offers significant advantages.
-Don (1982) notes that, “Christian religious education is a political activity with pilgrims in time that deliberately and intentionally engages with them in the activity of God in our present, the story of the Christian faith community, and the vision of God’s Kingdom, the seeds of which are already among us.”
+Don (1982) notes that “Christian religious education is a political activity with pilgrims in time that deliberately and intentionally engages with them in the activity of God in our present, the story of the Christian faith community, and the vision of God’s Kingdom, the seeds of which are already among us.”

 Statement of the Problem

-In secondary schools, the subject of Christian Religion is taught with the same level of discipline as other subjects, adhering to defined curricula.
+In secondary schools, the subject of Christian religion is taught with the same level of discipline as other subjects, adhering to defined curricula.
 Students have the right to learn about the religion to which they belong with truth and certainty.
 In the Catholic Church, this right specifically pertains to knowing Christ and the salvific message He proclaims, which must not be overlooked (Congregation for the Clergy, General Directory for Catechesis 1971) The confessional nature of religious instruction in schools, represented differently by the Church in various countries, serves as an essential guarantee for families and students who choose this form of education.
-In this study, we aim to evaluate the content of the religious books used to teach Christian secondary schools.
+In this study, we aim to evaluate the content of the religious books used to teach Christian religion in secondary schools.

 Research question